 The clients you make happy are the clients who’ll stay with you:

 Better the devil you know than the devil you don’t.

 Everything on the website should make them send you an email.
 To do that, make sure all elements support that.

 Sales lesson No. 1 - Get your foot in the door.

-When you do sales, you cold call companies and offer them some complex programme which needs some explanation.
-You might think giving the CEO as much information as possible is the best way: after all, people are logical and the more information they have, the better their choice will be.
+When you do sales, you cold call companies and offer them some complex program that needs some explanation.
+You might think about giving the CEO as much information as possible is the best way: after all, people are logical and the more information they have, the better their choice will be.